It's that time of year again.

 - Pull outward in a straight, steady motion, making sure that you’ve removed the entire tick, since anything left behind could lead to an infection.

-If you’re using a tick remover (like the Tick Key tool I just ordered:
+If you're using a tick remover (like the Tick Key tool I just mentioned:

 - Gently press the remover against your dog's skin near the tick.